-Most travellers booking a rental in Yerevan ask the same question first: "when should I pick the car up?"
-The honest counter-question is the one that saves money: do you actually need it on day one?
+Most travellers booking a rental in Yerevan start with the same question: “When should I pick up the car?”
+The honest follow-up is the one that saves money: do you actually need it on day one?
 Yerevan is one of the few capitals in the region where the answer is often no.

 Why the centre walks well

 Republic Square, the Cascade, Northern Avenue, Vernissage and the Tsitsernakaberd memorial sit inside a tight oval.
 From a central hotel to any of them is 10–25 minutes on foot.
-Tsitsernakaberd is the only one that calls for a taxi, and that's a $3 ride.
-The cafés, the museums, the brandy tour at Ararat, the dolma at Lavash — all stacked inside the walking core.
+Tsitsernakaberd is the only one that requires a taxi, and that’s a $3 ride.
+The cafés, museums, brandy tour at Ararat and dolma at Lavash are all within the walking core.

-A car in this oval is a tax.
-Paid parking covers most of it (300 drams an hour, app only), and the streets fill up in rush hour.
-If a sight is more than a walk, the local taxi apps cost less than parking would.
+A car inside this oval becomes an expense.
+Paid parking covers most of it (300 drams an hour, app only), and the streets fill up during rush hour.
+If a sight is beyond walking distance, local taxi apps usually cost less than parking.

 How cheap the alternatives actually are

-- Inside the city — most cross-town rides on the apps land at $2–4.
+• Inside the city — most cross-town rides on the apps come to $2–4.

-Over a first day spent at Cascade, Vernissage and a brandy tour, you'd spend less in taxis than you would in parking fees alone.
+Over a first day spent at the Cascade, Vernissage and a brandy tour, you would spend less on taxis than on parking fees alone.

-A guest from Toronto last September landed at midnight, taxied to her hotel for $7, walked Yerevan all day Saturday and Sunday, and took the car on Monday morning when she finally drove out to Sevan.
+A guest from Toronto last September landed at midnight, took a taxi to her hotel for $7, walked Yerevan all day Saturday and Sunday, and collected the car on Monday morning when she drove out to Sevan.
 She saved two rental days for the price of three taxi rides.

 The two cleanest pickup patterns

 Pattern A — pick up at Zvartnots on the day you head out.
-If your itinerary leaves Yerevan early on day three (for Garni, Sevan, Dilijan, Tatev or Tbilisi), drop off your bags at the hotel on day one, then return to EVN by taxi on day three morning and collect the car.
-Sounds long; isn't — the airport is 12 km from the centre, 15–25 minutes by cab.
+If your itinerary takes you out of Yerevan early on day three (for Garni, Sevan, Dilijan, Tatev or Tbilisi), drop your bags at the hotel on day one, then return to EVN by taxi on the morning of day three to collect the car.
+The airport is only 12 km from the centre — 15–25 minutes by cab.

 Pattern B — hotel delivery on the day.
 Most partners deliver to central hotels free of charge.
-Tell us your address and the morning you actually need the car, and the partner brings it.
-No trip to a rental office, no parking arithmetic for the days you weren't going to drive.
+Share your address and the morning you actually need the car, and the partner brings it.
+No trip to a rental office and no parking costs for the days you aren’t driving.

-Pick A if the first thing on the itinerary is the airport corridor (Echmiadzin, Khor Virap, the M5 west).
-Pick B if it's everything else.
+Choose A if the first stop on your itinerary lies along the airport corridor (Echmiadzin, Khor Virap, the M5 west).
+Choose B for everything else.

 When to break the rule

-Take the car on day one anyway if: your hotel is outside the centre, you have a child seat to deal with, your flight lands early and you're heading straight to Sevan, or you simply prefer the freedom.
-None of these are wrong choices — they're trade-offs.
+Take the car on day one if your hotel is outside the centre, you need a child seat, your flight lands early and you’re heading straight to Sevan, or you simply prefer the flexibility.
+None of these are wrong — they’re trade-offs.

 Bottom line

-Yerevan is not a city you drive in for fun.
-It's a city you walk, and then drive out of.
-Book the rental for the day you actually leave the centre, and the bill drops by one or two days without anything missed.
-That's the local rhythm — and the cheapest one.
+Yerevan is not a city you drive in for pleasure.
+It’s a city you walk and then drive out of.
+Book the rental for the day you actually leave the centre, and you drop one or two days from the bill without missing anything.
+That’s the local rhythm — and the cheapest one.